oroinc/documentation/backend/setup/post-install/cookies-configuration.rst

                     secure:    'auto'  # determines whether cookies should only be sent over secure connections
                     samesite:  null    # prevents the browser from sending cookie along with cross-site requests

-More info about available configuration options is available in the |Remember Me configuration| documentation.
+More information about configuration options is available in the |Remember Me configuration| documentation.

 Customer Visitor Cookie
 -----------------------

-Customer visitor cookie is used in the storefront to store the data of a non-logged in user.
+A customer visitor cookie is used in the storefront to store the data of a non-logged-in user.

 This cookie's name is **customer_visitor**.